eoinkelly/ember-runloop-handbook/README.md

 How does your Ember _application_ relate to the Ember _framework_?
-The machinery for responding to events is part of Ember _framework_ itself but it does not have a meaningful response without _application_ code.
+The machinery for responding to events is part of Ember _framework_ itself but it does not have a meaningful response without your _application_ code.

-For example if the user is on `/#/blog/posts` and clicks a link to go to `/#/authors/shelly` the Ember _framework_ will recieve the click event but it won't be able to do anything meaningful with it without some _application_ code e.g.
+For example if the user is on `/#/blog/posts` and clicks a link to go to `/#/authors/shelly` the Ember _framework_ will recieve the click event but it won't be able to do anything meaningful with it without

-* A Router map to tell it how to understand the URL
+1. A Router map to tell it how to understand the URL
-* The Route objects themselves e.g. `BlogRoute`, `PostsRoute`, `AuthorsRoute`
+2. The Route objects themselves e.g. `BlogRoute`, `PostsRoute`, `AuthorsRoute`
-* The models, controllers, views that all play a part in putting new data on the screen
+3. The models, controllers, views that all play a part in putting new data on the screen

 ### What events does Ember listen to?